 It comprises approximately 168,042 square hectares and includes large sections of State Forest.
-As of the Australian Bureau of Statistics 'Estimated Resident Population 2018' the Central Coast LGA had an estimated residential population of 342,047.
+The Central Coast Council area Estimated Resident Population for 2020 is 345,809, with a population density of 205.8 persons per square km.

 Our History